 Pathogen spread through root grafts may result in wilt development in nearby trees in subsequent years; trees infected through root grafts usually wilt more quickly than bark beetle-related infections.
 The fungus produces microscopic fruiting bodies that are not visible in the field.
 However, these fruiting bodies can release spores that can infect other trees through root grafts.
 Once a tree is infected, it may take several years for the fungus to kill the tree.
 Infected trees will often have yellowing leaves, stunted growth, and eventually die.

-See also Facts about drinking while pregnant?
+See also Facts about drinking?

 What happens to a tree with Dutch elm disease